 Currency Risk is a Strategic Risk

 Currency risk is a key strategic concern, as it significantly impacts a business’s performance.
 Any international trade is impacted by variations in currency, including sales revenue.
-Since currency fluctuations can alter the value of cross-border deals, any financial outlook needs to consider variations in currency as a strategic problem.
-By planning for potentially high changes in exchange rates, companies can secure more reliable revenue and cost analysis.
+Since currency fluctuations can alter the value of cross-border deals, a financial outlook must consider these variations.
+By planning for potentially great changes in exchange rates, companies can secure more reliable revenue and cost analysis.

 Why CFOs Need a Hedging Toolkit